SeniBiseka/website-life-below-water/README.md

 - Shop (shop.html): Designed a shop with product listings, a shopping cart, and JavaScript-based checkout form validation.
 - Take Action (takeAction.html): Developed a content page with pollution prevention measures using HTML and CSS.
 - Page Editor (pageEditorSeni.html): Created a simple webpage using HTML and CSS.

+## Technologies Used

+- HTML – Structure of the web pages.
+- CSS – Styling and layout.
+- JavaScript – Interactive elements, form validation, and user inputs.

 ## Installation

 1. Clone the repository:
 ```bash
 https://github.com/SeniBiseka/website-life-below-water.git
 ```